Om Prakash Dhankar

 Om Prakash Dhankar also known as O. P. Dhankar (born 1 August 1961), is an Indian politician and social activist, belonging to the Bhartiya Janata Party (BJP) and formerly is the President of Bhartiya Janata Party, Haryana.
 He was a Cabinet Minister in the BJP run Government of Haryana till 2019.

 He is the national coordinator for the Narendra Modi’s dream project- Statue of Unity Iron Collection Corporation Committee.
 O P Dhankar has been elected twice as BJP Kisan Morcha President (2011-2013), (2013-2015).

 Early life and background

 O.P.
-Dhankhar was born in Village Dhakla, Jhajjar district in 1961 in the family of Vaid Mohabbat Singh and Smt Chhoto Devi.
+Dhankhar was born in Village Dhakla, Jhajjar district in 1961 in the family of Ch.
+Vaid Mohabbat Singh and Smt Chhoto Devi.
 His grandfather Shri Raghuvir Singh worked as a Station Master for Indian Railways.
 The Philanthropic credentials of his family date back to his great grandfather who mobilized efforts to build the first school in his native village.
 Dhankhar received his elementary education from the village school before earning his Masters & M. Ed. from the Maharishi Dayanand University, Rohtak.

 After his education, he served as a Geography Lecturer at Bhiwani for 11 years.
 As an academic, he published a book on analysis of education sector, with views on education reforms and issues concerning student lives.